Opening for Applications on 28th September 2023

-The Marine Litter Capital Grants will support organisations and groups to purchase items to:
+The Marine Litter Capital Grants support organisations and groups to purchase items that:

 - Prevent litter and plastic pollution from entering the marine environment